-The proposed bill would amend current statutes regarding the employment conditions of law enforcement officers in Arizona.
-Under the new provisions, an employer would be prohibited from terminating a law enforcement officer who is on probationary status for failing to satisfactorily complete their probation.
-Instead, the employer would have the option to demote the officer.
-Additionally, the bill clarifies that an employer may terminate a law enforcement officer at any time, provided there is just cause for the termination.
+The proposed bill would amend current statutes regarding the termination of law enforcement officers and police recruits.
+Under the new provisions, an employer would be prohibited from terminating a law enforcement officer who has been promoted above their current rank and placed on probationary status solely for failing to satisfactorily complete the probationary period; however, the employer would retain the ability to demote the officer.
+Additionally, the bill clarifies that an employer may terminate a law enforcement officer at any time with just cause.
+It also specifies that the new rules do not apply to police recruits who are promoted to law enforcement officers after graduating from the police academy, allowing for their termination if they do not complete the initial probationary period satisfactorily.

 Statutes affected: